 Sales between segments are carried out at arm's length.
 The revenue from external customers reported to the Chief Operating Decision-Maker is measured in a manner consistent with that in the statement of comprehensive income.

-Reconciliations of reportable segment income to the income before tax from continuing operations the years ended December 31, 2022 and 2021 are as follows:
+Reconciliations of reportable segment income to the income before tax from continuing operations for the years ended December 31, 2023 and 2022 are as follows: